 Think about the breaths filling your lungs from the bottom through the top and completely emptying your lungs from top to bottom.
 Ensure you allow your abdomen and chest to move in and out with each breath.
 Your chest and abdomen may expand when you inhale and contract or "deflate" when you exhale.

 Holotropic breathwork involves the body, mind, and spirit in harmony, unity, stability, and unbrokenness.
-During this therapy, patients lay on their backs while the respiratory therapist induces consciousness alteration by playing music and guiding the participants through specific breathing exercises.
-The mental remedy may be conducted in groups so patients can serve as breathing support for each other.
+During this therapy, patients lay on their backs while the respiratory therapist induces consciousness alteration by playing music and guiding the participants through specific exercises.
+The mental remedy may be conducted in groups so patients can serve as support for each other.

 Total capacity of lung health may be required before participation is allowed in a holotropic practice, as it is focused on mental health and not physical health.